AyushBoghara/Ecommerce-App/README.md

   Modify the codebase using Android Studio or VS Code, and test on emulators or physical devices.

 ---

-## 🤝 Contributing

-Contributions are welcome! 🚀 Please follow these steps:

-1. Fork the repository.
-2. Create a new branch:
-    ```bash
-    git checkout -b feature-name
-    ```
-3. Commit your changes:
-    ```bash
-    git commit -m 'Add feature'
-    ```
-4. Push to the branch:
-    ```bash
-    git push origin feature-name
-    ```
-5. Open a pull request.

-📄 Please read the `CONTRIBUTING.md` for detailed contribution guidelines.

----

 ## 📜 License

 This project is licensed under the **MIT License**.